This post was last updated on July 2nd, 2020 at 01:05 pm

 It might seem confusing at first but it really is straightforward once you've run through it a few times.

 Before you make a purchase, the important thing to know is the maximum height you will ever need to work at.
-Buying a ladder which is not long enough for all your needs can be a frustrating experience.
+Buying a ladder that is not long enough for all your needs can be a frustrating experience.

 Someone of average weight using a suitably rated ladder could put undue strain on it if, for example, they were also carrying an excessive weight of tools and building materials.

-Body weight and tools plus the weight of a bucket of cement or a sling of shingles for example, could put excessive pressure on a ladder and make it seriously unsafe.
+Bodyweight and tools plus the weight of a bucket of cement or a sling of shingles, for example, could put excessive pressure on a ladder and make it seriously unsafe.
 So check the ladder capacity before purchase.

 The table below shows the official duty rating (capacity) of all ladders.

 Ladder Type Rating